ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v3.4.x on CentOS 7 with Apache2 + Jetty9.md

          * `ldapsearch -H ldap:// -x -b "dc=example,dc=it" -LLL dn`
            * the baseDN ==> `ou=people, dc=example,dc=org` (branch containing the registered users)
            * the bindDN ==> `cn=admin,dc=example,dc=org` (distinguished name for the user that can made queries on the LDAP)

+#### Configure the attribute resolver (sample)

-2. Define which attributes your IdP can manage into your Attribute Resolver file.
+1. Define which attributes your IdP can manage into your Attribute Resolver file.
 Here you can find a sample **attribute-resolver-sample.xml** as example:
     * Download the sample attribute resolver provided:
       `wget https://github.com/ConsortiumGARR/idem-tutorials/raw/master/idem-fedops/HOWTO-Shibboleth/Identity%20Provider/utils/attribute-resolver-sample.xml -O /opt/shibboleth-idp/conf/attribute-resolver-sample.xml`